QuiltMC/rfcs/structure/0006-governance.md

 A new team can be created by passing an RFC proposing that team.
 The initial team leads must be specified in the pull request adding the RFC and must approve the RFC before it is merged.
-Once the [RFC process](0001-rfc-process.md) is concluded and the RFC us merged, a new team with the specified leads will be created on GitHub by the Administrative Board.
+Once the [RFC process](0001-rfc-process.md) is concluded and the RFC is merged, a new team with the specified leads will be created on GitHub by the Administrative Board.

 The RFC proposing the new team should contain the following major sections: